braitsch/ofxModal/readme.md

 	};

 ## Appending Alerts
-As described above it's a good idea to create a single Alert for your entire application and then assign it to each of your modals to display in the event they encounter an error.
+As described above it's a good idea to create a single Alert for your entire application and then assign it to each of your modals to display should an interaction in your modal warrant an alert.

 	myCustomModal myModal;
 	shared_ptr<ofxModalAlert> myAlert = make_shared<ofxModalAlert>();